 Phytopathology: Introduction; Process of infection and pathogenesis: penetration and entry of pathogen into host tissue - mechanical, physiological and enzymatic; Host-parasite interaction, enzymes and toxins in pathogenesis.
-Defense mechanism in plants: Pre-existing structural and biochemical defense mechanisms, induced structural and biochemical defense mechanisms, induced structural and biochemical defense mechanisms, note of phytoalexins and other phenolic compounds, PR proteins, role of Jasmonic acid and Salicylic acid.
+Defense mechanism in plants: Pre-existing structural and biochemical defense mechanisms, induced structural and biochemical defense mechanisms, hypersensitive reaction, role of phytoalexins and other phenolic compounds, PR proteins, role of Jasmonic acid and Salicylic acid.